A Big Picture Guide for SEO Beginners

 But why should you, as a business owner, care about SEO?
 It’s because a lot of people look things up online – almost 3.5 billion Google searches are made every day.
 Organic search results also appear more credible to people with 70-80% of all searchers opting to ignore paid in favour or organic results.
 You honestly can’t afford to miss out!
 A strong SEO strategy will let you take a slice of all that traffic and direct it to your own websites.

 Another reason why you should be looking into SEO is that it can be the gift that keeps on giving for your business.
 Because it focuses on increasing organic traffic, SEO has the potential to continually bring results.
 Of course, this doesn’t mean SEO is a ‘set and forget’ strategy – it takes constant optimisation.
-But unlike strategies such as Google ads and paid advertising, SEO does not require continuous funding.
-A great piece of SEO content can continue to rank well and bring in traffic years after its publish date.
+But unlike strategies such as Google ads and paid advertising which only generates traffic for the duration of a campaign, a great piece of SEO content can continue to rank well and bring in traffic years after its publish date.

 2) How do search engines exactly work?